Rushall railway station

-Rushall railway station is located on the Mernda line in Victoria, Australia.
-It serves the north-eastern Melbourne suburb of Fitzroy North, and it opened on 1 January 1927.
+Rushall railway station is a commuter railway station on the Mernda line, which is part of the Melbourne railway network.
+It serves the north-eastern suburb of Fitzroy North, in Melbourne, Victoria, Australia.
+It opened on 1 January 1927.

 History

 Named after a nearby street, itself possibly named after a housing development in 1869, Rushall was also a station on the former Inner Circle line, which operated between Clifton Hill and Royal Park until July 1948.

-Rushall is located next to the Merri Creek, and is connected to Westgarth by a narrow, 80-metre-long footbridge for pedestrians and cyclists, crossing the Merri Creek as part of the Merri Creek Trail.
+Rushall is located next to Merri Creek, and is connected to Westgarth by a narrow, 80-metre-long footbridge for pedestrians and cyclists, crossing the Merri Creek as part of the Merri Creek Trail.

 Incidents

 On 6 February 2016, whilst operating a Flinders Street service, and negotiating the tightest curve on the metropolitan railway system, a trailer carriage of an X'Trapolis train derailed 100m north of the station, resulting in one injury.
 The line reopened the next day.

-On 10 February 2016, another derailment, involving railway track machines, occurred near Rushall.
-That derailment resulted in buses replacing trains between Clifton Hill and Bell for much of 11 February.
-The line partially reopened for evening peak-hour commuters later that day.
+On 10 February 2016, another derailment occurred near Rushall, involving track maintenance machines, resulting in buses replacing trains between Clifton Hill and Bell for much of 11 February.
+The line partially reopened for evening peak later that day.

 In music

 Melbourne indie band Underground Lovers wrote a song named Rushall Station, about the quietness of the site, which then became the title track for an album.
-The station is also mentioned in Marcel Borrack's song Ruthven to Rushall.
+The station is also mentioned in Marcel Borrack's song Regent to Rushall.

 In October 2016, Melbourne electronic music producer Arcadic released a single named after the station, titled Rushall.
 The artwork depicted Merri Creek, taken from the window of a train departing Rushall station.

 Platforms and services

-Rushall has two side platforms.
-It is serviced by Metro Trains' Mernda line services.
+Rushall has two side platforms and is served by Mernda line trains.